Dragon's Eggs

 copper(II) oxide 37.5%

 Roll the dragon's eggs dough between two pieces of baggy and between two popsicle sticks.
-Cut in 2mm squares.
+Cut in 1 to 2 mm squares.
 I usually run a noodle cutter up and down them and then carefully run a razor blade between the hatched noodle cutter lines.
 You can do it any way you want, though.
 Just cut them small.

-I bind with a 15% solution of NC (double base smokeless).
+I bind with a solution of NC (double base smokeless).
+It doesn't matter how thick the solution is but it does matter that you add about +10 parts to the formula.
 Prime with green mix and a metal - I used green mix +10 silicon +5 dextrin.
 Note that if you are having difficulties, the first place to start fixing things is here.
-Make your NC solution very thick - gravy thick.
+Many people shirk on the NC solution.
+Note that the eggs have an added 10% NC.

 About Mike's posts

 I started looking them over and decided I didn't want to spoil the discussion so I'm just leaving the posts intact.
-I'll add some pictures the next time I make a batch of eggs.
 These posts are out of context of larger threads (in most cases) - I won't add many comments because, even out of context, they are quite good and to the point.

 Comments by Mike Swisher (used with permission):